STANDARD ENROLMENT CRITERIA:

 Enrolment at Drury School is governed by an enrolment scheme, as per the above details.

-Drury School will be accepting a limited number of out of zone enrolments for 2019.
-Full details and an application form will be available in August.
-Applications will close on 17 October 2018 with a ballot taking place on 24 October 2018:
+Drury School Board of Trustees has a limited number of out-of-zone enrolment places next year for students in Years 1, 2 and 4.
+No places are available for out-of-zone students in other year levels.
+Applications will close on 17 October 2018 with a ballot taking place on 24 October 2018 if necessary:

 - Priority One: (not applicable to Drury School)

 - Priority Two: Siblings of current students who have conformed to the expected school behaviour standards